Man ‘declared dead’ comes back to life, family calls it a ‘miracle’

 “Darshan Singh, who was ‘declared dead’ by doctors in Punjab’s Patiala, is undergoing treatment at a hospital in Karnal.
 Singh is alive, but said to be in critical condition,” they wrote.
 The agency added that Singh’s family is referring to the incident as a ‘miracle’.
 A video shared with the tweet shows Singh getting treated in the hospital.

 Another tweet on the thread has a quote from one of the relatives of the patient.
-“All the relatives had reached home yesterday and arrangements had been made for the last rites.
-Suddenly, doctors at the hospital in Nising called and said that he is fine.
-This is a miracle," it reads.
+“All relatives had reached home, and arrangements had been made for the last rites.
+Suddenly, doctors at the hospital in Nising called and said he is fine.
+This is a miracle,” it reads.
 A video shared alongside captures the man explaining the situation.

 PTI further shared another post where a doctor at NP Rawal Hospital in Karnal said, “We don’t have any documented evidence that he was dead.
 When he was brought to us, there was a pulse, BP and he was a little conscious.
 We don’t know whether he was dead prior to coming here or not.
 He is still critical.”